benrodenhaeuser/LS_120/TTT/README.md

 ### Classes

-- *Board:* records and displays TTT positions.
+- *Board:* records, evaluates and displays TTT positions.
 - *Player:* chooses moves on a TTT board.
 There are two subclasses of Player: *Human* and *Computer*.
 - *Human:* choses moves according to user input.
 - *Computer:* chooses moves based on reasoning about board according to "AI skill level" (dumb/intermediate/optimal).